 Department of Health and Social Care data protection policy

-When we ask you for information we will keep to the law, including the Data Protection Act 1998.
-Through appropriate management and strict controls, we will follow the 8 principles of data protection described in the act.
+When we process your information we will keep to the law, including the General Data Protection Regulation and the Data Protection Act 2018.
+Through appropriate management and strict controls, we will follow the 6 principles of data protection described in the act.

 We will also ensure that:

-- there is someone with specific responsibility for data protection in the organisation (the nominated person is called the Data Protection Manager)
+- there is someone with specific responsibility for data protection in the organisation (the nominated person is called the Data Protection Officer)

 - everyone managing and handling personal information understands that they are contractually responsible for following good data protection practice, is appropriately trained to do so and is appropriately supervised